vosaul/status.im/content/status.md

 });
 ```

 This method allows your DApp to respond to events.
-This method requires an event name as a string, and a callback function.
+It requires an event name as a string, and a callback function.
 With the "init" option shown here, your DApp will trigger `status.sendMessage()` when the Status app loads your DApp — your DApp will greet your users even before they have clicked on it.
 Other options include "text-change" and "message"

 ## status.addListener